 We told you Telok Ayer is the coolest precinct.
-Of course we have the main street, lined with stellar eateries, watering holes and even heritage buildings, but if you veer a little to one of the side lanes, you’ll discover that Stanley St is also another vibrant street that just keeps on feeding… lucky for us.
+It is, after all, lined with stellar eateries, watering holes and even heritage buildings, but if you veer a little to one of the side lanes, you’ll discover that Stanley Street is yet another vibrant street that just keeps on feeding… lucky for us, CBD kids!

 Who knew we had a restaurant backed with history, right in our area?
 The original restaurant with the same name in Barcelona carries a Michelin star and has been in the family since 1869 (and it’s still there!).
 More than a 100 years later, you can find the same recipes being served on Stanley Street.
 Dig into authentic Catalan dishes like the Gaig’s traditional cannelloni, croquetas de jamon iberico and squid ink and seafood fideua (paella but with noodles).

 Gaig, 16 Stanley St, Singapore 068735

 You may have tried Japanese omakase but French omakase is definitely something different.
 Started by Christophe Lerouy who also helmed the kitchens of Michelin-starred Alma By Juan Amador and Dstllry, Lerouy is making French omakase a thing in Singapore.
 Pick the number of courses you want and let everything surprise you, right from the amuse bouche to the petits fours.
 Every dish is almost an art form so take your sweet time here.

 Pasta, sandwiches, fries and its signature flaming burger (yep, it’s served in flames), you can your fix of solid (and better tasting!) pub grub here at The White Rocket while the sun is still up!
 And when it’s sundown, crack open a cold one of course or enjoy a glass of wine while you wind down your hectic workday.

 The White Rocket, 5 Stanley St, Singapore 068724